juanovt10/football_score_predictor/README.md

 ## Validator testing

-- The python file passes through the [PP8 validator](link) with no issues
+- The python file passes through the [PP8 validator](link) with no issues except by the more than 79 characters per line recomended by PEP 8.

 # Technologies used